JGarza189/genome-utilities/Supplement/phylogenetic.tree.overview.md

 ### LogDet
 A model that uses the logarithm of the determinant of the substitution matrix, handling highly divergent sequences without relying on specific substitution assumptions.
 It is ideal for deep evolutionary comparisons.

+## Sequence Alignment

+- **MUSCLE**: A widely used tool for multiple sequence alignment that focuses on speed and accuracy.
+It uses progressive refinement techniques to improve the alignment quality iteratively.

+- **ClustalW**: One of the earliest and most widely used tools for multiple sequence alignment.
+It uses a progressive alignment method based on a pairwise distance matrix to align sequences.

+- **CLUSTALO (Clustal Omega)**: An updated version of ClustalW, offering improved speed and scalability, especially for large datasets.
+It utilizes a novel method based on a guide tree and multiple sequence alignment.

+- **MAFFT**: A highly efficient and accurate multiple sequence alignment tool, particularly designed to handle large datasets.
+It supports various alignment algorithms, including progressive alignment, iterative refinement, and more.

+- **Kalign**: A fast and efficient multiple sequence alignment tool that uses a progressive alignment method with enhanced accuracy.
+It is designed to align large datasets quickly while maintaining alignment quality.

 ## Bootstrapping

 Bootstrapping is a statistical method used to assess the reliability of phylogenetic trees by repeatedly resampling the data with replacement to generate multiple datasets.
 The resulting trees are compared to determine the consistency of branch support, typically expressed as bootstrap values indicating the percentage of times a particular clade is observed in the resampled trees.